E-Statistics, Group Invariance and Anytime Valid Testing: Proofs

-where $p = 1 + \varepsilon$ and $q$ is $p$'s H\"older conjugate, that is, $1/p + 1/q = 1$.
-Next, we show that the second factor in (\ref{eq:main_theo_holder_result}) remains bounded as $i\to\infty$.
-To this end, a change of variables shows that said factor can be rewritten as
+\end{lemma} After invoking the previous lemma, apply H\"older's and Jensen's inequality consecutively to bound B in \eqref{eq:main_theo_objective_split} by where here and in the sequel, $\abbrev(gh|m)$ abbreviates $\ln\frac{q_{g'}(gh|m)}{p_{g'}(gh|m)}$, and $p = 1 + \varepsilon$ and $q$ is $p$'s H\"older conjugate, that is, $1/p + 1/q = 1$.
+Next, we show that the second factor on the right of (\ref{eq:main_theo_holder_result}) remains bounded as $i\to\infty$.
+By Jensen's inequality, this quantity is smaller than